-Mrs Henry's condition continued to deteriorate and she was admitted under the Vascular team at Worcestershire Acute Hospital a week later.
-The next day, she had an ultrasound scan which confirmed occlusion in her left leg.
+Mrs Henry's condition continued to deteriorate and she was admitted under the Vascular team at Worcestershire Acute Hospital a week later with complete occlusion of the blood supply in her right leg.
+However the situation was still redeemable with prompt action.
 The plan was for surgery the following day.
-Her blood thinning medication was stopped early the next morning in preparation for morning surgery, however surgery was delayed to the late afternoon and the heparin was not restarted in the meantime.
+Her blood thinning medication was stopped early the next morning in preparation for morning surgery, but surgery was delayed to the late afternoon and due to failures in communications the heparin was not restarted in the meantime.
 This meant that she was not appropriately heparinised before surgery.

 At the start of surgery, she was not given the appropriate bolus of blood thinning medication required to ensure there was adequate blood flow.
 As a result, the surgery was unsuccessful.
-Despite this, a trial of conservative treatment with only blood-thinning medication was attempted over the next three days.
-This failed and a further clot formed, until Mrs Henry's lower left leg was no longer viable.
+A trial of conservative treatment with only blood-thinning medication was attempted over the next three days, and this also failed leading to a further clot forming, so that in the end Mrs Henry's lower right leg was no longer viable.
 She required an above-the-knee amputation a week later.

 Mrs Henry's life has drastically changed because of her injuries.
 She has had to widely adapt her home and to buy various equipment to help her manage.
 Daily actions taken for granted on two legs have become very challenging when trying to do them using a prosthesis and/or a wheelchair.
 She has shown incredible determination to overcome those challenges and continue to work and live a fulfilling life with her family.

-Mrs Henry instructed Caron and Jamie to investigate her claim.
-They instructed experts in A&E medicine, vascular surgery, anaesthesia and haematology who concluded that the treatment provided by both the A&E and vascular surgery teams was negligent and, but for the treatment provided, she would have avoided the above-knee amputation on the balance of probabilities.
-The claim, brought against two separate Trusts, was heavily defended.
+On being instructed Caron gathered in expert evidence from specialists in A&E medicine, vascular surgery, anaesthesia and haematology who concluded that the treatment provided by both the A&E and vascular surgery teams was negligent and, but for the treatment provided, she would have avoided the above-knee amputation on the balance of probabilities.
+Crucially, she also obtained witness evidence from one of Mrs Henry’s treating surgeons that helped pinpoint her deteriorating condition at the time she attended the Trust’s A&E department.
+The claim, brought against two separate Trusts, was heavily defended throughout the case.

-Shortly before the liability only trial, Caron and Jamie were able to negotiate a seven-figure settlement for Mrs Henry.
+Shortly before the liability only trial, Caron and Leading Counsel, supported by Jamie, negotiated a seven-figure settlement for Mrs Henry.
 This will allow her to purchase appropriate accommodation, hire a carer and to access appropriate therapies and equipment to maximise her recovery.

 At the end of the claim, Mrs Henry said: